 This is an option that many who don’t work with video editing or graphics may not pay attention to — until it’s too late.
 Not all laptop docking stations offer the highest level of video resolution.
 The most quality stations used for video editing offer Ultra HD 4K resolution.
 Most do not, so make sure to do your research if you think this may be something you need or want.

 Some laptop docking stations have their own power supply, powerful enough to charge peripheral devices.
-Others run of off of the power supplied by your laptop.
+Others run off of the power supplied by your laptop.
 Consider what accessories you will be running off of the station, and think about your power needs.
-Also make sure you have enough power outlets to plug in the station at your workspace.
+Also, make sure you have enough power outlets to plug in the station at your workspace.

 The choice between a vertical and a horizontal station has as much to do with practicality as it does with personal choice.
 Your workspace will likely dictate the best option in terms of orientation, but individual preferences will enter into the equation as well.
 Make sure to look at the area in your workspace before deciding which dock will fit the best.
 In addition to orientation, it’s a good idea to measure the space you have for the docking station, then compare it to the spec measurements of the station you choose.